sukykaur/AzureBlueprintDW/overview.md

 **Azure SQL Database**
 The Azure SQL Database instance uses the following database security measures:
--	[AD Authentication and Authorization](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-aad-authentication) enables the management of the identities of database users and other Microsoft services in one central location.
+-	[AD Authentication and Authorization](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-aad-authentication) enables identity management of database users and other Microsoft services in one central location.
 -	[SQL database auditing](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-auditing-get-started) tracks database events and writes them to an audit log in an Azure storage account.
 -	SQL Database is configured to use [Transparent Data Encryption (TDE)](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/transparent-data-encryption-azure-sql), which performs real-time encryption and decryption of data and log files to protect information at rest.
 TDE provides assurance that stored data has not been subject to unauthorized access.
 -	[Firewall rules](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-firewall-configure) prevent all access to database servers until proper permissions are granted.
 The firewall grants access to databases based on the originating IP address of each request.